- Prayer and Worship

 Presented by the USCCB Secretariat of Laity, Marriage, Family Life and Youth in collaboration with the ad-hoc National Advisory Team on Young Adult Ministry

-This Summit gathering will bring together leaders in young adult ministry for a dynamic dialogue of the best practices in the field, especially in light of the upcoming Synod on "Young People, the Faith, and Vocational Discernment."
-For those unable to participate in person, please join via live stream, generously provided by the Catholic Apostolate Center.
-See the schedule here.
+This Summit gathering brought together leaders in young adult ministry for a dynamic dialogue of the best practices in the field, especially in light of the upcoming Synod on "Young People, the Faith, and Vocational Discernment."
+Thanks to the generous support of the Catholic Apostolate Center, recordings from the Summit are now available.

 The Synod on Young People, the Faith, and Vocational Discernment will take place in October 2018.
 For more information, visit the Synod webpage.